 The roaming and access restriction information for a UE includes information on restrictions to be applied for subsequent mobility action during CM-CONNECTED state.
 It may be provided by the AMF and also may be updated by the AMF later.

 It includes the forbidden RAT, the forbidden area and the service area restrictions as specified in TS 23.501 [3].
 It also includes serving PLMN/SNPN and may include a list of equivalent PLMNs.
-It may also include PNI-NPN mobility restrictions (i.e. list of CAGs allowed for the UE and whether the UE can also access non-CAG cells).
+It may also include PNI-NPN mobility restrictions (i.e. list of CAGs allowed for the UE and optionally whether the UE can also access non-CAG cells).

 Upon receiving the roaming and access restriction information for a UE, if applicable, the gNB should use it to determine whether to apply restriction handling for subsequent mobility action, e.g., handover, redirection.